 Care planning, housing, finance advice and benefits, and supporting you to talk to your children, if relevant to you, are some of the areas that we can help with.
-Our aim is to help you resolve any issue that concerns you so that you can live your life as free as possible from any practical concern.
+Our aim is to help you resolve any issue that may concern or worry you.
 We can signpost you to specialists, where appropriate.

-Being diagnosed with a life-limiting illness may require an adjustment in the way that you think about your life now and in the future.
-You may experience a range of emotions, as will your family, children and friends.
-We can offer you emotional support to help you express, and come to terms with, your anxieties and concerns, allowing you to make sense of your personal journey.
+When someone close to us is diagnosed with a life-limiting illness, you may experience a range of different feelings and emotions, as will other family members, children and friends.
+We can offer you emotional support to help you express, and come to terms with, your anxieties and concerns, allowing you to make sense of what is happening.

 We can offer spiritual and emotional support to all patients and carers, relatives and friends, irrespective of people having a particular religious belief or none at all.

 Sometimes, talking or listening to someone who understands what we are going through can offer us comfort – even if just a little.
 Our Bereavement Café events offer a safe place to meet and connect with other local people who have had similar experiences to our own.
 These events welcome everybody in the local community who is experiencing bereavement to come together over a cuppa and a piece of cake.